What term describes the extent to which research findings based on a sample can be applied to the entire population?

 Prepare for the New CED - Research Test.
 Review extensive materials with flashcards and tailored multiple-choice questions.
 Strengthen your knowledge and skills.
 Ace your exam confidently!

-The term that describes the extent to which research findings based on a sample can be applied to the entire population is generalizability.
-This concept is central to research, as it helps researchers determine whether the results obtained from a particular sample hold true for a larger group.
-A study with high generalizability means that the conclusions drawn are likely applicable to individuals outside of the sample used, effectively broadening the implications of the research findings.
+The correct term that describes the extent to which research findings based on a sample can be applied to the entire population is "generalizability."
+This concept is fundamental in research because it determines whether the results obtained from a sample group can be confidently extended to a larger population.
+High generalizability indicates that the findings are representative of that population, allowing researchers to make broader conclusions.

 Subscribe